Grand Duke Nicholas Konstantinovich of Russia: Later life

 He lived for many years under constant supervision in the area around Tashkent in the southeastern Russian Empire (now Uzbekistan) and made a great contribution to the city by using his personal fortune to help improve the local area.
 In 1890 he ordered the building of his own palace in Tashkent to house and show his large and very valuable collection of works of art and the collection is now the center of the state Museum of Arts of Uzbekistan.
 He was also famous in Tashkent as a competent engineer and irrigator, constructing two large canals, the Bukhar-aryk (which was poorly aligned and soon silted up) and the much more successful Khiva-Aryk, later extended to form the Emperor Nicholas I Canal, irrigating 12,000 desyatinas, 33,000 acres (134 km^{2}) of land in the Hungry Steppe between Djizak and Tashkent.
 Most of this was then settled with Slavic peasant colonisers.

 Nikolai had a number of children by different women.
 One of his grandchildren, Natalia Androsova, died in Moscow in 1999.

 Death

 Nikolai's health was deteriorating since 1916.
 By then, he was the oldest living Grand Duke.
 He lived to see the fall of the Russian Empire in 1917, at which time he was eighth in the line of succession, never formally removed despite his alleged mental incapacity.
 The February Revolution of 1917 set him free, and the former Grand Duke visited Saint Petersburg for the first time in 43 years, but soon returned to Tashkent, suffering with asthma.
 He made his last will and testament in December 1917 and died of pneumonia on 26 January 1918.
-He was buried, according to a permission given the Sovier comissars of Tashkent to his widow, in front of St. George's Cathedral (later demolished by the Soviet regime).
+He was buried, according to a permission given the Soviet comissars of Tashkent to his widow, in front of St. George's Cathedral (later demolished by the Soviet regime).